 In June 2009, Edsel published Beyond the Dreams of Avarice: The Hermann Goering Collection by Nancy Yeide, an internationally recognized expert in World War II-era provenance research.
 The thoroughly documented catalogue is the first study devoted to Goering’s entire painting collection.

 In September 2009, Edsel’s second book, The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History, a narrative telling of the story of the Monuments Men, was released by Center Street, a division of Hachette Book Group.
 In January 2012, George Clooney announced he would write, direct and star in the film version of The Monuments Men.
-The blockbuster production, scheduled for release in February, features a star-studded cast including Clooney, Matt Damon, Cate Blanchett and Bill Murray.
+The blockbuster production, release in February 2014, features a star-studded cast including Clooney, Matt Damon, Cate Blanchett and Bill Murray.

 Edsel’s third book, Saving Italy (May 2013), follows two Monuments Men as they struggle to protect and save some of the world’s greatest treasures located in Italy, including works by Leonardo Da Vinci and Michelangelo.

 Edsel is the founder and president of the not-for-profit Monuments Men Foundation for the Preservation of Art.
 The foundation was one of 10 recipients of the 2007 National Humanities Medal, the highest honor given by the United States for excellence in the humanities.

 Edsel frequently speaks about his arts project and his ongoing journey.
 He is regularly invited to lecture at prominent institutions, including appearances at the Eisenhower Institute, the National Archives, the National Gallery of Art, the Nelson-Atkins Museum of Art, National World War II Museum, Yale University, the Art Institute of Chicago and the Eisenhower Presidential Library, among many others.